earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api04-rcurl-co-data-API-r.md

 The ability to store nested or hierarchical data within a text file structure makes JSON a powerful format to use as we are working with larger datasets.

+<i class="fa fa-lightbulb-o" aria-hidden="true"></i> **Data Tip:** The GEOJSON
+data structure is a pwerful data structure that supports spatial data.
+GEOJSON can be used to create maps just like shapefiles can.
+This format is often used for web mapping applications like leaflet (which we will learn about later in this module).
+{: .notice--success}

 ### JSON data structures